zituxn/facebook-instant-articles-sdk-php/docs/QuickStart.md

 }
 ```

-*If you're curious, the resulting markup within the Instant Article for the `BoldRule` class is the `<strong>` tag; the fact that this detail is abstracted by the Transformer is intentional.*
+*If you're curious, the resulting markup within the Instant Article for the `BoldRule` class is the `<b>` tag; the fact that this detail is abstracted by the Transformer is intentional.*

 > Caveat: the example above makes no mention of *context*.
 It turns out, the rule above would only work as expected if it were being processed within a particular parent context of the generated document.
 Read more about [rule context](#rule-context).